ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/pt-multiple-declarations-output.md

  .sProgram
  .sIdentifier
  .sParmEnd
  % .sNewLine
   .sBegin
   .sConst
    .sIdentifier
     .sInteger
    .sAssignmentStmt
    .sIdentifier
-       .sInteger
-   .sExpnEnd
-  % .sNewLine
-  .sNullStmt
-  .sEnd

 ```
 ------------------------
-Warning, output length does not match (13 vs 25)!
+Warning, output length does not match (9 vs 25)!
 (Newlines are not the issue here!) `pt-multiple-declarations.pt`
 Showing as much of the diff as possible...

 File diff